orbmis/smart-contract-event-hooks/README.md

 ### Registering a Publisher

 Both the publisher and subscriber contracts **MUST** register in a specific register contract, similarly to how smart contracts register an interface in the [EIP-1820](https://eips.ethereum.org/EIPS/eip-1820.md) contract.
+The registry contract **MUST** must use a deterministic deployment mechanism, i.e. using a factory contract and a specific salt.

 To register a publisher contract's hook, the `registerHook` function **MUST** be called on the registry contract.
 The parameters that need to be supplied are: